 Now that you’re sure you’re not facing a problem that’s caused by Hulu, you can try some at-home remedies.
 Give these a shot.
 If one doesn’t work move on to the next until you find a solution.

-- Close the app on whatever device you’re using and restarting it.
+- Close the app on whatever device you’re using and restart it.

 - Restart your device.